 Introduction

 Authorities which choose to adopt IFRS 16 Leases shall account for leases in accordance with IFRS 16 Leases, except where adaptations to fit the public sector are detailed in the Code.
-IPSAS 13 Leases is based on IAS 17 Leases (and does not adopt IFRS 16) and should only be considered for additional guidance where it does not contradict the provisions of IFRS 16.
+IPSAS 43 Leases is aligned with IFRS 16 Leases and provides additional guidance for public sector bodies. .
 Transport for London has been permitted to apply the Code requirements relating to IFRS 16 implementation for the 2019/20 and subsequent financial years with a date of initial application of 1 April 2019.

 CHAPTER 4 Non-current assets